Defeating Our Human Nature (Part 10. Emulations - "I Must Have What You Have!")

 It is no stretch of the imagination to see violence occurring in a scenario such as this.
 If not put into perspective, this emulation will become so irrational that this young man may be capable of any sin, even though he never had any propensity to be violent before.
 The rage inside is boiling, is eating him up, consuming his mind and will.

 Formula For The Sin Of Emulation

-In America the sin of emulation has become the driving force of motivation and of the economy.
-It is heard everyday from all media and a common topic of conversation everywhere.
+In America, the sin of emulation has become the driving force of motivation and of the economy.
+It is heard every day in all media and a common topic of conversation everywhere.
 To understand this fleshly stronghold we need to cite a "before-and-after" example to see how emulation will shred a whole society, crumbling its standards, and unless it is quelled, won't stop until all are destroyed.